Trust-KP/Trust/Book/ReadMe.md

 All rights reserved.

 The contents of the Book directory are not released under the repository's default Creative Commons license.

 Permission is granted to read the manuscript within this repository for personal and non-commercial purposes.

-Redistribution or republication without written permission from the author is prohibited.
+Readers are welcome to reference or link to this repository.
+Redistribution of the manuscript files outside the official repository is not permitted without the author's consent.